What does “R.I.P.” mean? Do people still say it? What’s the best way to express the wish that a loved one may rest in peace?

 Here are ten of the most beloved and meaningful rest in peace tributes.

 Gone but never forgotten.
-Rest in peace, dear friend.
+Rest in eternal peace, dear friend.

-Rest in peace, you’ll be with me forever.
+Rest in peace, your beautiful memory rests with me forever.

 May you touch dragonflies and stars, dance with fairies, and talk to the moon.
 May you rest in peace.